It’s time to talk about silly mortgage products!

 And if you’re refinancing but don’t want to “reset your mortgage,” you can choose a term that keeps the combined term at the standard 30 years.

-So if you’ve had your current mortgage for seven years, you can refinance into a 23-year fixed.
+So if you’ve had your existing mortgage for seven years, you can refinance into a 23-year fixed.

 The big question remains whether the savings justify the unconventional loan term.
 How much will going with a 13-year fixed vs. a 15-year fixed really save you?